DSC180B-A04-Capstone-Group-06/News-Classification-Webpage/README.md

 For the 20 News Group dataset, the SVM+ALL(TF-IDF) classifer also outperformed the other models with the F1-Score and Accuracy being .84.
 Considering the classes are huge (i.e. 20 classes), this result verifies our model is high-performing.
 Applying our best model on the five-class BBC News dataset, we attained a F1-Score at 0.9525, and Accuracy at 0.9528, while for the 20 News Group, we yielded a F1-Score at 0.8463 and Accuracy at 0.8478.

-***We would like to give special thanks to our mentor Professor Jingbo Shang, who helped us progress throughout our project.***
+***We would like to give special thanks to our mentor Professor Jingbo Shang, who advised us throughout our project.***

 ## References